 3. Forgive and release judgments against those you have quarreled with.
 As you judge, you will be judged.
 What comes out of your mouth eventually will land on your head!
 Speak out loud; “Lord, I understand that forgiveness is not based on my emotions, and it doesn’t make what the other person did right, but I choose with my free will to release forgiveness and drop all judgment against (Names) in the name and blood of Jesus Christ.”

-4. Break the ungodly soul tie with anger by repeating “Lord, I break the ungodly soul tie with anger, and I plead the blood of Jesus between us.
+4. Break the bonding with “my anger” by repeating “Lord, I break the tie with that spirit of anger, and I plead the blood of Jesus between us.
 I dispatch warring angels to stand between us, and I do all this in the name of Jesus Christ.”

 I encourage you to seek help to break the stronghold of anger in your life.
 If you do not have access to competent pastoral Christian counseling where you live, you should consider contacting us.
 Read some client success stories.
 We help people worldwide, and we will do all that we can to help you gain victory in this area!